Hal9000/regexador/README.md

       n = "foo"
       m,n * "def"                          # Syntax error!

 12. The "match clause" uses all previous definitions to finally build the regular expression.
 It starts with "match" and ends with "end":

       match "abc" | "def" | many `x end

 13. Named matches are only used inside the match clause; anywhere a pattern may be used, "@var = pattern" may also be used.

       match @first = (many %alpha) SPACES @last = (many %alpha) end

-14. I think we can avoid parentheses:

-      match @first = many %alpha SPACES @last = many %alpha end

-15. Multiple lines are fine (and more readable):
+14. Multiple lines are fine (and more readable):

       match
         @first = many %alpha